awsdocs/amazon-personalize-developer-guide/doc_source/API_UpdateCampaign.md

 To update a campaign, the campaign status must be ACTIVE or CREATE FAILED\.
 Check the campaign status using the [DescribeCampaign](https://docs.aws.amazon.com/personalize/latest/dg/API_DescribeCampaign.html) operation\.

 **Note**
-You must wait until the `status` of the updated campaign is `ACTIVE` before asking the campaign for recommendations\.
+You can still get recommendations from a campaign while an update is in progress\.
+The campaign will use the previous solution version and campaign configuration to generate recommendations until the latest campaign update status is `Active`\.

 For more information on campaigns, see [CreateCampaign](https://docs.aws.amazon.com/personalize/latest/dg/API_CreateCampaign.html)\.